A Canadian Industrial music

 - Sampling: Of any bizarre sound (but rarely other songs).
 Said sample is then warped to be made even more insane, then is spliced together with all the nasty bits from various Italian horror films, THEN a drumbeat and bassline are added, THEN you have a Skinny Puppy song.

-- Scary Musician, Harmless Music: Subverted.
+- Scary Musician, Harmless Music: Zig Zagged.
 Their appearance is frightening, but their rig appears harmless... until they play it.
+On the other hand, Ogre is a legitimately nice person.

 - Sdrawkcab Alias: Nivek Ogre.

 - Sex, Drugs and Rock & Roll: Subverted, in that they're more Drugs Drugs And Industrial.
 Deconstructed tragically when Dwayne Goettel died of a heroin overdose.
-This deconstruction is subverted in a blackly comic fashion by the fact Goettel's overdose occurred in his parent's house rather than in an expensive hotel room or a supermodel's bedroom.
+This deconstruction is subverted in a blackly comic fashion by the fact Goettel's overdose occurred at his parents' house rather than in an expensive hotel room or a supermodel's bedroom.
 One of Us indeed.

 - Stage Names: Kevin Crompton = cEvin Key, Kevin Ogilvie = Nivek Ogre